Blendify/blender-manual/trunk/blender_docs/manual/animation/constraints/relationship/shrinkwrap.rst

 ---------------

-This selector allows you to select which method to use to compute the point on the target's surface to which to translate the owner's origin.
+This selector allows you to select which method to use to compute the point on the target's surface to which to move the owner's origin.
 You have these options:

 Nearest Surface Point